Local, Small, & Diverse Business Certification

 - County of Alameda Database

 The Port of Oakland is a signatory to the California Unified Certification Program under US Department of Transportation, 49 CFR 23 and 26.
-As such, the Port does not certify or track Disadvantaged Business Enterprises (DBEs) or Airport Concession Business Enterprises (ACDBEs).
+Currently, the Port does not certify Disadvantaged Business Enterprises (DBEs) or Airport Concession Business Enterprises (ACDBEs).
+To locate a DBE or ACDBE, please go to the CUCP database.

 Port of Oakland